yous/whiteglass/about.md

 permalink: /about/
 ---

-whiteglass is a minimal, responsible Jekyll theme for hackers.
+whiteglass is a minimal, responsive Jekyll theme for hackers.

 ## Installation